mypappa/MDEF/docs/term1/living with your own ideas/living with your own ideas.md

  When the source of knowledge is your own body, the result is more powerful and long-lasting.
 It somehow changes a part of your being, and so does the design practice.
 The outcome is an authentic, **genuine**, undeniable point of view which can not be predetermined.
 Nevertheless, there are always two sides on this: I got more passionate and excited but also more frustrated.
 I was not able to switch to another subject or just take a break, since I was the designer and I was the "guinea pig".

 - *Did anything change about your way of working?*
 My way of working at that day was the complete opposite of what I'm used to.
-Let's see how it evolves in the future...
+In order to challenge my 'extreme' slow rhythm and indecisiveness, I tried implementing an extreme opposite.
+Which of course+++

 - *What does it mean for your future work?*
 To be discovered.
 - *After seeing the videos of your design space collective, how does it change your understanding of it, present new opportunities or inspire new possibilities for collaboration?*